Opportunity Profile

 For the tenth straight year, outside support of research and other sponsored activities at UA increased.
 One of the fastest growing major research institutions in the nation, the University saw a 21% increase in sponsored awards in fiscal year 2023 over the previous year.

-UA was named a “Tree Campus USA” for the seventh consecutive year by the Arbor Day Foundation.
+UA was named a “Tree Campus USA” for the ninth consecutive year by the Arbor Day Foundation.

 Three UA students were among 47 from around the nation selected for the prestigious Brooke Owens Fellowship, a nationally acclaimed nonprofit program that awards exceptional women and gender minorities with an internship in the fields of space and aviation.